Allan Sloan

-Allan Sloan (born 1944) is an American journalist, formerly senior editor at large at Fortune magazine.
-He is currently a columnist for The Washington Post.
+Allan Sloan (born 1944) is an American journalist, formerly a senior editor at large at Fortune magazine.
+He subsequently became a business columnist on contract for The Washington Post, and since the start of 2023 has been self-employed.

+Early years

 Sloan was born in Brooklyn, New York and is a 1966 graduate of Brooklyn College with a B.A.; he received his M.S. as a 1967 graduate of the Columbia University Graduate School of Journalism.
 He attended the Jewish Theological Seminary for two years while he was an undergraduate at Brooklyn College.

 Career

-Sloan has spoken about the economy on television shows such as Charlie Rose, The Colbert Report and regularly on American Public Media's Marketplace found on NPR.
+Sloan has spoken about the economy on television shows such as Charlie Rose, The Colbert Report and regularly on American Public Media's radio program Marketplace and heard on NPR.

-HIs first experience in journalism was as a freshman at Brooklyn College.
-He had been complaining about the student newspaper when his English professor told him that if he thought he could do a better job, then go to work for the paper.
+His first experience in journalism was as a freshman at Brooklyn College.
+He had been complaining about the student newspaper when his English professor, who was the paper's faculty advisor, told him that if he thought he could do a better job, then he should go to work for the paper.

-Sloan began his first job writing, in 1969, with the Charlotte Observer; he originally wanted to be a sports writer, but he was assigned to writing about real estate.
-In December 1969, he was assigned to business and the economy.
+Sloan got his first writing job in 1968, with the Charlotte Observer; he was originally hired as a sports writer, but later was assigned to writing about real estate.
+In December 1969, he was assigned to write about business and the economy.